You can appeal to the First-tier Tribunal (Criminal Injuries Compensation) if:

 - you asked the Criminal Injuries Compensation Authority (CICA) to review their decision on your claim for compensation

 - you disagree with the decision of that review

-You may want to appeal if you are refused compensation or are unhappy with the amount.
+You may want to appeal after CICA’s review if you’re refused compensation or you’re unhappy with the amount.